microsoft/aitour-exploring-cutting-edge-models/README.md

 - Open floor for questions and discussion

-## Additional Resources and Continued Learning
+## Session Resources and Continued Learning

 | Resources          | Links                             | Description        |
 |:-------------------|:----------------------------------|:-------------------|